NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	Keyboard:

-		Arrow Keys -> Move in any of the 8 directions and select items in the menu.
+		Arrow Keys -> Move in any of the 8 directions and navigate through the menu.
-		Enter -> Start game from menu and open menu when in game.
+		Enter -> Start game from menu and open/close menu when in game.
-		Spacebar -> Hold it to charge the stamina bar.
+		Spacebar -> Hold it to charge the stamina bar and select items in the menu.
 		E -> Attack

 	Controller:

-		D-Pad -> move in any of the 8 directions.
+		D-Pad -> move in any of the 8 directions and navigate through the menu.
 		Start -> Navigate trhough game intro and open/close the ingame menu.
+		A -> Select items from the menu.
 		X -> Attack
 		B -> Hold it to charge the stamina bar.